Tas Pappas: Recognition and influence

-All This Mayhem documentary (2014)
+All This Mayhem

 In May 2012, Pappas attended the Melbourne premiere of Danny Way's documentary Waiting for Lightning, where he was photographed alongside Way and fellow Australian vert professional Dom Kekich.
 In an interview at the premiere, Pappas confirmed he was in the process of producing a documentary of his own, focused on his career and that of his late brother.
 A filmmaker approached the Pappas family about making a documentary, but the family did not give their authority as Pappas would not be included in the filmmaking process.

 The family approved a documentary backed by Screen Australia.
 It was directed and produced by Eddie Martin, James Gay-Rees and George Pank co-produced the film, and Chris King was the editor.
 Gay-Rees and King had previously worked together on the award-winning documentaries Senna and Exit Through the Gift Shop.

 The documentary began production in 2010, as footage of the Pappas brothers was sourced from friends and filmmakers.
 Tony Hawk declined an offer to be interviewed for the film.
 According to a 2011 Screen Australia media release, The Pappas Brothers tells the story of Tas and Ben Pappas and their rise to skateboarding prominence.
 The documentary was released as All This Mayhem and the world premiere was at the Adelaide Film Festival in October 2013.
 The documentary received additional backing from the Adelaide Film Festival, Deluxe Sydney, and Hopscotch Films, and is sold by Eone Films and Cinetic Media.

 Martin explained prior to the release of the documentary:

 It's a story about two brothers that just happen to be in the world of skateboarding.
 People can get so easily put off and I think that the skateboarding element will be our biggest challenge.
 We didn’t want to use a skate image as our promo because obviously, for us, this isn’t a story about skateboarding.

 Martin further explained: "The film is to be distributed by Hopscotch in Australia.
 We are hoping the film will play at some festivals before a national Australian release.
 To get an overseas sale would be our main goal."

-The documentary screened at the Sydney Film Festival on 5 June 2014 and was then generally released through Melbourne, Australia's Cinema Nova and Dendy Newtown in Sydney, Australia.
+The documentary screened at the Sydney Film Festival on 5 June 2014 and was then generally released in Australia through Melbourne's Cinema Nova and Dendy Newtown in Sydney.
 During promotional interviews during the film's release period, Martin described the Pappas' story as a "Greek tragedy".